Machine Learning Terms and Methods

 K-Nearest Neighbors (KNN)

-It is used for classification and regression.
-In both cases, the input consists of the k closest training examples in data set.. k-NN is a type of classification where the function is only approximated locally and all computation is deferred until function evaluation.
-Since this algorithm relies on distance for classification, if the features represent different physical units or come in vastly different scales then normalizing the training data can improve its accuracy dramatically.
+It is used for classificationarrow-up-right and regressionarrow-up-right.
+In both cases, the input consists of the k closest training examples in data setarrow-up-right.. k-NN is a type of classificationarrow-up-right where the function is only approximated locally and all computation is deferred until function evaluation.
+Since this algorithm relies on distance for classification, if the features represent different physical units or come in vastly different scales then normalizingarrow-up-right the training data can improve its accuracy dramatically.

 Both for classification and regression, a useful technique can be to assign weights to the contributions of the neighbors, so that the nearer neighbors contribute more to the average than the more distant ones.
 For example, a common weighting scheme consists in giving each neighbor a weight of 1/d, where d is the distance to the neighbor.